Who teaches classes?

 Do I need to buy equipment?

 Yes.
 A pair of rattan sticks is the only required gear you will need to purchase and they can range in price from $15 to $25 per pair.
 You will want your own pair of sticks that you can bring home for your personal practice sessions.
 We will assist you in purchasing them, or you can order them from the internet on your own.
 We highly recommend you consult us before doing so, as there are some differences in size and type that may affect your training experience and the longevity of your equipment.
-We can supply a pair of sticks for your first class or two, but sticks are considered a consumable and as they are used they gradually break down over time until you need to purchase another pair.
+We can supply a pair of sticks for your first class or two, but sticks are considered a consumable.
+As they are used they will gradually break down over time until they need to be replaced.
 The longer you continue attending classes the more you will realize that you want your own equipment such as training knives, carrying bags, school t-shirts, uniforms, gloves, pads and any other training gear that you will want to have for practice outside of class.
+If you choose to test for rank, you will need to own a simple, lightweight black 'gi'.
+Only the top is required for examination.
+Instructors can assist you with any equipment you would like to purchase.

 What is an Arnisador?